What is IR35?

 Reasonable Care Policy

-While it has not been clarified yet what this is exactly, we expect it will define the process by which the engager determines the IR35 status of workers and how they are treated.
+The process by which the engager determines the IR35 status of workers and how they are treated.

 Leading engineering contractor Bilfinger has secured a multi-million pound contract for work on the construction of Hinkley Point C, the nuclear new build in Somerset.